oto-gitops-oneshot/.github/profile/README.md

 Please ensure you follow the steps outlined in the [main repository](https://github.com/oto-gitops-oneshot/otp-gitops).
 For those of you not familiar with the pattern, the sections starting with [Elevator Pitch](https://github.com/oto-gitops-oneshot/otp-gitops#elevator-pitch) and ending in [Use Cases](https://github.com/oto-gitops-oneshot/otp-gitops#use-cases-for-different-git-repository-organisation) establish the context and motivation quite well.

-With that out of the way, please ensure the commands contained in the sections starting with [Setup Git Repositories](https://github.com/oto-gitops-oneshot/otp-gitops#setup-git-repositories) and ending (**not inclusive**) in the **third** command in [Bootstrap the OpenShift Cluster](https://github.com/oto-gitops-oneshot/otp-gitops#bootstrap-the-openshift-cluster-) are executed successfully.
+With that out of the way, please ensure the commands contained in the sections starting with [Setup Git Repositories](https://github.com/oto-gitops-oneshot/otp-gitops#setup-git-repositories) and ending (**inclusive**) in the **third** command in [Bootstrap the OpenShift Cluster](https://github.com/oto-gitops-oneshot/otp-gitops#bootstrap-the-openshift-cluster-) are executed successfully.

 For sake of completeness, the third command stated above is: